 - Click OK.

 Go to the application details page.
 In the left-side navigation pane, click Change List to view the status of the phased release.
 If the application is released in all phases, the phased release is complete.

 On the application details page, view the instance deployment information.
 If the instance version becomes V2 and all instances are in the Running state, the release is successful.

-- Exceptions such as unavailable deployment packages or health check failures may lead to failures of application upgrades.
-The current application changes are automatically terminated and the application is rolled back.
+- Exceptions such as deployment package unavailability and health check failures may lead to failures of application upgrades.
+The current application upgrade is automatically terminated and the application is rolled back.

-- During the upgrade, the maximum time-out period for a single phase is 30 minutes.
-If the change process is suspended due to a time-out, you must go to the Change Details page to terminate the release and roll back the application.
+- During an upgrade, the maximum timeout period for a single phase is 30 minutes.
+If the upgrade process is suspended due to a timeout error, you must go to the Change Details page to terminate the release and roll back the application.